Get insider access

 Build Quality

 The TV has okay build quality.
-There's minimal flex in the metallic upper section of the back, but there's a fair amount of it in the bottom, thicker plastic section, although it's not worrying.
-The TV wobbles a bit on its feet, but again, nothing worrying.
+There's minimal flex in the metallic upper section of the back, but there's a fair amount of it in the bottom, thicker plastic section, although that's typical.
+It wobbles a bit on its feet, but again, nothing worrying.

 Our unit has a pinch in the front lower right of the screen, which is noticeable in dark scenes.
 This could have happened during shipping, so it doesn't affect the build quality of this particular TV.